xvicxpx/m6restore/README.md

+This is a fork of the M1 Restore utility modified to support the M5 series.

-M1 Restore v1.0 - by sodium (MOB)
+M5 Restore v1.0

-IMEI Restore Utility for the Netgear Nighthawk M1 Hotspot Router
+IMEI Restore Utility for the Netgear Nighthawk M5 Hotspot Router

-The goal for this project was to make it simple for anyone to restore / change the IMEI on the Netgear Nighthawk M1.
+The goal for this project was to make it simple for anyone to restore / change the IMEI on the Netgear Nighthawk M5.

 I wrote it in python and have supplied the source and a complied version for those that can't, or simply don't want to set up a python environment.